katebeavis/boris-bikes/README.md

 [![Code Climate](https://codeclimate.com/github/katebeavis/boris-bikes/badges/gpa.svg)](https://codeclimate.com/github/katebeavis/boris-bikes)
 # Boris Bikes

-Boris Bikes was the week one project of Makers Academy.
+Boris Bikes was week one project of Makers Academy.
 It is a simulation of the Boris Bikes Rental system in London.

-### Objectives
+# Objectives

 To learn about Object-Orientated-Programming and Test-Driven-Development.

-### Technology
+# Technology
 - Ruby
 - Rspec
 - Git

-### To Run
+# To Run
 ```
 $ git clone git@github.com:katebeavis/boris-bikes.git
 $ cd boris-bikes